MAiKo26/multi-backend-app/README.md

 ## **Why This Project?**

-This app allows me to put everything I’ve learned into practice:
+This app allows me to put everything I've learned into practice:

 - **Frontend Development** with Vite, React Router, and state management
 - **Backend Development** with Express.js, Spring Boot, and ASP.NET Core